dhiraj262/Machine_Learning/README.md

 ## Fifth
 Loan Default Prediction using roc-auc metric for evalution.
 This is a solution file for LTFS Data Science Challenge.

+## Sixth
+Drug Risk Probability Prediction.
+The Gradient Boostig algorithm works better in this case minimizing RMSE score to 4.46.